opendata-swiss/ogdch-handbook/README.md

 # Handbook for opendata.swiss

 This is the handbook for opendata.swiss https://opendata.swiss/.
 It is published at https://handbook.opendata.swiss.
+It is currently available in the two languages German and French.
+German is its original language and French is added as a tranlation.

 This repo replaces the previous version of the handbook, which can be found here: https://github.com/opendata-swiss/ogd-handbook-site